 Yorkshire has captivated the imagination of many writers.
 The Brontë sisters are indelibly linked to the dramatic, highly atmospheric moors around Haworth.
-J. B. Priestley hailed from Bradford.
-You can see a statue of the prolific writer outside the city's National Media Museum.
-Here's a selection of Yorkshire's most famous writers.
+J. B. Priestley hailed from Bradford and you can see a statue of the prolific writer outside the city's National Media Museum.
+Here's a selection of Yorkshire's most famous writers and some of their works which you can find in your local bookshop.

 Anne, Charlotte and Emily are known worldwide due to their passionate literary classics.
-Born in Thornton, Bradford, they later moved to Haworth where the majority of their work was written.
+Born in Thornton, Bradford, they later moved to Haworth where the majority of their work was written and where you can find the Parsonage Museum.
+The trio wrote their initial works under pen names due to the misogynistic nature of the publishing industry at the time.
+The three sisters were not the only Brontë sisters as they had older sisters Elizabeth and Maria, who both unfortunately died before reaching adulthood.

-Born in Barnsley and now living in Huddersfield, Joanne was a teacher for 15 years, during which time she published three novels including Chocolat (1999).
+Born in Barnsley and now living in Huddersfield, Joanne was a teacher for 15 years, during which time she published novels including...

-Author of four books that recount his experience as a rural beat officer in the Ryedale district of North Yorkshire.
+Author of novels that recount his experience as a rural beat officer in the Ryedale district of North Yorkshire.

 Born in York, Kate's first novel, Behind the Scenes at the Museum, won the 1995 Whitbread Book of the Year.
 Since then, she has published another six novels, one play, and one collection of short stories.